webrecorder/pywb/docs/manual/access-control.rst

 Access Control Files (.aclj)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Access controls are set in one or more access control json files (.aclj), sorted in reverse alphabetical order.
+Access controls are set in one or more access control JSON files (.aclj), sorted in reverse alphabetical order.
 To determine the best match, a binary search is used (similar to CDXJ) lookup and then the best match is found forward.

 An .aclj file may look as follows::